-It is worth recollecting that the proposal for a UN parliamentary assembly was inspired by the example of the European Parliament, which, at the beginning, was an assembly made up of members of national parliaments and endowed with consultative powers.
-The proposal was conceived as a preliminary step toward creating a real world parliament directly elected by the world citizens and endowed with legislative powers.
-The establishment of a world parliament is, of course, a long-term objective, which can only be conceived as a gradual process, as shown by the institutional evolution of the European Parliament.
-Initially it was composed of members of national parliaments, then it was elected with universal suffrage, and finally it has progressively strengthened its legislative and control powers.
-The institutional evolution of the European Parliament, still unaccomplished, suggests that forming a parliamentary assembly could be the first step on the way to the democratization of the UN.
+It is worth recollecting that the proposal for a UN Parliamentary Assembly was inspired by the example of the European Parliament, which, at the beginning, was an assembly made up of members of national parliaments and endowed with consultative powers.
+The proposal was conceived as a preliminary step toward creating a real World Parliament directly elected by the world citizens and endowed with legislative powers.
+The establishment of a World Parliament is, of course, a long-term objective, that can only be conceived as a gradual process, as shown by the institutional evolution of the European Parliament.
+Initially it was composed of members of national Parliaments, then it was elected with universal suffrage, and finally it has progressively strengthened its legislative and control powers.
+The institutional evolution of the European Parliament, that is still unaccomplished, suggests that forming a Parliamentary Assembly can be the first step on the way to the democratisation of the UN.

-The creation of a UN parliamentary assembly could be conceived as the first step on the way to UN democratization.
+The creation of a United Nations Parliamentary Assembly can be conceived as the first step on the way to UN democratisation.
 A possible way, suggested by Dieter Heinrich (1992), to create an embryo of a world parliament is the one suggested by Art.
-22 of the UN charter, which provides for the creation of 'a subsidiary body' of the General Assembly, as deemed necessary to fulfil its functions, without adopting the amendment procedure, requiring unanimity of the permanent Security Council members and a two-thirds majority of member states.
+22 of the UN chart, which provides for the creation of 'a subsidiary body' of the General Assembly, as deemed necessary to fulfil its functions, without adopting the amendment procedure, requiring unanimity of the permanent Security Council members and a two-thirds majority of member-states.
 Such an assembly could evolve, according to the European Parliament model, to the point of turning the General Assembly into a world parliament.
-The African, Caribbean and Pacific and the EU Partnership Joint Assembly, and the Organization for Security and Co-operation in Europe (OSCE) Parliamentary Assembly, which include representatives of two or more continents, show that it would be possible to create a similar body within the UN.
+The African, Caribbean and Pacific and the EU Partnership Joint Assembly and the OSCE Parliamentary Assembly, which include representatives of two or more continents, show that it is possible to create a similar body within the UN.

-David Held argued that, owing to the fact that several states have not developed democratic regimes, 'an independent assembly of democratic peoples ... is unlikely to be an assembly of all nations'.
+David Held argued that, owing to the fact that several states have not developed democratic regimes, 'an independent assembly of democratic peoples [...] is unlikely to be an assembly of all nations'.
 Probably, 'it would be an assembly of democratic nations which would, in principle, draw in others over time' (Held 1995, 273).

-According to two US academics, Richard Falk and Andrew Strauss, a different way could be followed: a treaty instituting a world parliament.
-It could begin to exist after being ratified by a minimum number of states (20, according to the authors, but such a tiny body could not aspire to the appellation of world parliament).
-If we take into account that the EU member states number 28 and will increase in the future, 20 states seem rather few.
-Some 50% of the UN members and world population could provide a sufficient basis for the entry into force of the treaty.
-As Falk and Strauss (2001, 18) write, 'once the assembly became operational, the task of gaining additional state members would likely become easier.
+According to two American academics, Richard Falk and Andrew Strauss, a different way could be followed: a treaty instituting a World Parliament.
+It could begin to exist after being ratified by a minimun number of states (20, according to the authors).
+But, a so tiny body could not aspire to the appellation of World Parliament.
+If we take into account that the European Union member states are 27 and their number will increase in the next future, 20 states seem to be few.
+50% of the UN members and world population could provide the sufficient basis for the entry into force of the treaty.
+As Falk and Strauss write, 'once the assembly became operational, the task of gaining additional state members would likely become easier.
 A concrete organisation would then exist that citizens could urge their governments to join.
-As more states joined, pressure would grow on non-members states to participate'.
+As more states joined, pressure would grow on non-members states to participate' (Falk and Strauss 2001, 18).